 But eventually your insistence should pay off, and your dog should learn that you mean what you say.

 Trying to train your dog not to chew on things they shouldn’t?
-Then make sure you give them something they can chew on — like these top chew toys:
+Then make sure you give them something they CAN chew on:

 Part 4: Address Needs

 If your dog has needs that aren’t being addressed, that could hinder your training efforts.

 We’ve already talked about confinement, supervision and teaching avoidance, but there are 3 other areas of needs that could be making the process harder for your dog and you: